nktice/AMD-AI/SallyAIRiddle.md

 mistralai_Ministral-8B-Instruct-2410 - [ pass ]
 "Sally has 1 sister.
 Since Sally is one of the girls and the parents have two girls, she has another sister."

+Qwen-Qwen2.5-14B-Instruct-1M - [ pass ]
+"Sally has 1 sister.
+Since there are 5 children in total—3 boys and 2 girls—and Sally is one of them, that leaves 1 other girl who is her sister."

 TheBloke_Amber-GPTQ - [pass]